showa-yojyo/notebook/doc/source/inkscape/ch22-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    This dialog allows you to specify where the output files should be stored and
-   if *HTML* and *CSS* code should be produced.
-Note that the *HTML* and *CSS*
+   if :abbr:`HTML` and :abbr:`CSS` code should be produced.
+Note that the
-   code is not intended to be the final product but instead allows you to
+   :abbr:`HTML` and :abbr:`CSS` code is not intended to be the final product but
-   quickly check the output and to generate code that can be pasted into other
+   instead allows you to quickly check the output and to generate code that can
-   files.
-Clicking the :guilabel:`Apply` button does the actual export.
+   be pasted into other files.
+Clicking the :guilabel:`Apply` button does the
+   actual export.

 .. admonition:: 読者ノート